usaid-cs/yesterday-i-learned/random.md

 - Cheap semiauto firearms are typically [blowback](https://en.wikipedia.org/wiki/Blowback_%28firearms%29).
 More advanced firearms have [gas operated](https://en.wikipedia.org/wiki/Gas-operated_reloading) mechanisms, with separate gas channels and pistons that are [more suited for high power cartridges](https://www.quora.com/What-are-advantages-and-disadvantages-of-gas-operated-firearms).
 - [值太歲 = Current zodiac (I think)](http://www.outoftruth.com/wp-content/uploads/2014/09/%E7%8A%AF%E5%A4%AA%E6%AD%B2.jpg)
 - [沖太歲 = Current zodiac ± 6 (I think)](http://outoftruth.com/%E7%8E%84%E5%AD%B8%E9%9B%9C%E8%AB%96/%E7%8A%AF%E5%A4%AA%E6%AD%B2%EF%BC%9F-2013825/)
-- The Chinese claim to be able to identify whether someone is potentially a criminal by [looking at their faces](https://www.technologyreview.com/s/602955/neural-network-learns-to-identify-criminals-by-their-faces/), raising concerns for successful, law-abiding citizens that are just ugly.
 - Ryan Reynolds has a daughter called James.
 [He claims it's not strange: "I mean, I didn't call her Summer Squash Meadowlark, or something."](http://www.usmagazine.com/celebrity-news/news/ryan-reynolds-defends-his-baby-daughter-james-unusual-name-w163540)
 - The symbol of medicine is the Rod of Asclepius, which has only a single snake around it.
 The [staff of] Caduceus, on the other hand, has two snakes, and is [the staff of the god who escorts you to the afterlife](https://www.reddit.com/r/funny/comments/5rf9e6/this_is_one_cocky_hospital/dd7db6d/), which is obviously inappropriate for the medical profession.
 - "Wallflower" also refers to shy people who don't dance at a dance. (because they stay by the wall)